-Expected survival life tables are used when calculating relative survival statistics and crude probability of death using expected survival.
-Files containing expected survival tables for use in statistical software are available below.
-These contain the same data distributed with the SEER*Stat software and represent the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, generated from the general U.S. population data.
+Expected survival life tables are used to calculate expected survival, representing survival for a comparable group of individuals free of cancer in relative survival and crude probability of death statistics.
+These life tables are available and distributed with the SEER*Stat software.
+They represent the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, generated from the general U.S. population data.

-Important information about the change in the maximum age from 118 to 99 years:
+Important information about calculating survival up to age 99 years:

 - Starting with the November 2013 data submission, some options in SEER*Stat survival sessions have also changed:

 - Cases that survive past the maximum age in the expected life tables are censored at the maximum age plus 1 year (100 years).
 This default can be turned off using the “Censor When Attained Age Exceeds Expected Table Max" option on the Parameters tab.
 It's important to know that the expected survival probability for the maximum age (99) will be used to represent expected survival for any age greater than the maximum age.

 Files for the U.S. annual life tables for use with other statistical software are available below.
 These and the SES/geography/race annual life tables can also be exported from SEER*Stat through case listing sessions.

 The 2009-2014 other race life tables were updated using revised intercensal population estimates.

 - View the expected survival table from the NCHS decennial life tables: 1970, 1980, 1990, 2000

 - Download the data file (txt): U.S. 1970-2015 by individual year- Expected Survival (TXT, 1.3 MB)